Myalkool/LabWorks-PSP-WEB-/ReadMe.md

 # Warning
-__I did these labworks befor the messege about commits withot commits here.
+__I did these labworks befor the messege about commits without commits here.
 I commit all changes in local repository__